 “Trees grow using carbon dioxide and rain from the atmosphere.
 From seed to trunk, plants use sunlight as the catalyst to undergo photosynthesis.”

 The photosynthesis process produces sugars to create the trunk and other structures of the tree.

 Instead, the nutrients that plants get from soils mostly aren’t used as part of the main body and structure of a tree.

-Plants use these nutrients for the more complex structures within plants, such as functional proteins and enzymes.
+Plants use these soil nutrients for the more complex structures within plants, such as functional proteins and enzymes.

 Gas burnt in your car ends up in plant material

-When your car burns gasoline, the fossil fuels are released into the air as carbon dioxide and water vapor.
+When your car burns gasoline, fossil fuels are released into the air as carbon dioxide and water vapor.

-It may stay in the atmosphere for awhile, but eventually plants consume it during photosynthesis.
+It may stay in the atmosphere for a while, but eventually, plants consume it during photosynthesis.